w3c/market-data-odrl-profile/NewTerms.md

 The list of properties below leans heavily on the work done by Phil Rimell on the Revelation Business Information Model.

 **md:provider**
+test        | test 2
 ------------|------------
 Definition: | Points to the Party playing the role of Provider in relation to the Resource.
 Label: | is provided by
 Domain: | Resource
 Range: | Party

 *The Resource :R1 ia provided by the CME*
 ```turtle